 To accomplish this, just replace the category shortcode with this slice of markup:

 <label for="usp-category" class="usp-label usp-label-category">Post Category</label> <input name="usp-category" type="text" value="" data-required="true" maxlength="99" placeholder="Category" class="usp-input usp-input-category">

 The main difference here is that we’re using a text input field for the category.
 Normally the category field is displayed as a checkbox or select input.
 By changing it to a text input, users are able to enter their own new categories, separated by commas.

 Upon form submission, WordPress checks each user category; if it exists, it will be added to the post, otherwise it will be automatically created and then added to the post.

-Tip: to make the category text field required, add this along with it:
+To make the category text field required, add this along with the above lines of code:

 Let users add new tags

 Even easier.
 Visit General Settings ▸ Tag Settings ▸ Tag Menu, and select the option to “Display tags as a text-input”.
 Then include the